huggingface/datasets/docs/source/loading.rst

     Once you've loaded a metric for distributed usage, you can compute the metric as usual.
 Behind the scenes, :func:`datasets.Metric.compute` gathers all the predictions and references from the nodes, and computes the final metric.

-In some instances, you may have be simulatenously running multiple independent distributed evaluations on the same server and files.
+In some instances, you may be simulatenously running multiple independent distributed evaluations on the same server and files.
 To avoid any conflicts, it is important to provide an ``experiment_id`` to distinguish the separate evaluations:

    >>> from datasets import load_metric
    >>> metric = load_metric('glue', 'mrpc', num_process=num_process, process_id=process_id,experiment_id="My_experiment_10")